 Ok by recently I mean a good few years but lots of people are still picking up these shows and giving them a watch.
 Most importantly, all three of them can be found in their entirety on Netflix so you’ve really got no excuses.

 I’m still only on Season 3 on Mad Men but I can already see why this show won so many awards.
 You both love and hate protagonist Don Draper for being so darn good great at his job but also being the biggest dick.
 This period drama follows the employees, mostly Don, of an advertising agency in New York in the 60s.
-It is widely regarded as one of the best television dramas of all time (seriously, check it out on Wikipedia) so if you’re going to watch any of these shows, make it Mad Men.
+It is widely regarded as one of the best television dramas of all time so if you’re going to watch any of these shows, make it Mad Men.